nvaccess/nvda/user_docs/en/userGuide.md

 By default, the add-ons list is sorted by the add-ons' display name.
 The "Sort by column" combo box can be used to sort the list by the available columns for each tab.

-For example, you may wish to sort add-ons by editor, available version, etc.
+For example, you may wish to sort add-ons by publisher, available version, etc.

 ### Add-on actions {#AddonStoreActions}